 Simon Park, who has been working this summer on a reconstruction of Lag Ny Keeilley, an early Christian hermitage chapel in the grounds of Peel cathedral, is off on his travels again, this time to Easter Island.
 As one would expect, he has taken his camera as there’s some pretty interesting stuff to photograph….
 Simon sent me some extra pictures besides the ones I had spotted on Facebook and they are all so ace I couldn’t decide which pictures to leave out, so I’ve included them all!
 Click to view in the lightbox.

 Huge congratulation to Helen Fox and Colette Davies who have completed a two year Masters Degree at Northumbria University.
 The VERGE exhibition, which closed yesterday, was part of this year’s REVEAL 2017 end of year degree shows, which included work by graduates from the University’s creative courses, such as Architecture, Art, Design, and Media.
-To see more about this and to find out about the show and the course, check out the post I published last week here.

 You’ll recall from last week’s news post that ‘Isle Contemporary’ are off to the Affordable Art Fair in Bristol this week – the show runs from 7th – 10th September.
 This picture of Graham Rider (one of the Isle Contemporary team) is from a couple of years ago taken by the National Railway Museum when Graham visited their collection to see his paintings of the rebuilding of Liverpool Street station in the early 1990s.
 Here’s a shot of him alongside his stunning artwork.